nimimef/osmc-automation-extras/README.md

 # OSMC Automation extras

-*Install utility for OSMC, SabNZBd+, Transmisison, CouchPotato & SickRage on a raspberry pi 1 or 2*
+*Install utility for OSMC, SabNZBd+, Transmission, CouchPotato & SickRage on a raspberry pi 1 or 2*

 ## Create OSMC image